/|

 |

-Hippotherapy Hippotherapy is a term used to describe
+Hippotherapy Hippotherapy is a term used to

-a prescription from a physician.
+requires a prescription from a physician.
 The natural movement of the horse is used to help individuals increase their functional abilities.
 The horse's movement translates through the person, causing many parts of the body to do work.
 This response is sometimes achieved without the person's awareness of their effort.
 The therapist can modify the horse's movement to promote specific responses within the person.
 This approach to treatment uses meaningful activities and specific goals, while providing the individual with a joyful experience, in a natural setting.
 Why a horse?
-The horse's pelvis moves in the same three
+The horse's pelvis moves in the same three ways as

-the person's vestibular, tactile, and proprioceptive systems.
+person's vestibular, tactile, and proprioceptive systems.
 A foundation

 for the development of sensorimotor abilities is established.
 Therefore,